TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   would not otherwise occur.

-* The value of ``DART_TESTING_TIMEOUT`` and the timeouts for individual tests can be scaled up or down using the cache varaible `<Project>_SCALE_TEST_TIMEOUT`_.
+* The value of ``DART_TESTING_TIMEOUT`` and the timeouts for individual tests can be scaled up or down using the cache variable `<Project>_SCALE_TEST_TIMEOUT`_.

 * To set or override the default global test timeout limit at runtime, see